Building » Long Eaton – St Francis of Assisi

 Tamworth Road, Long Eaton, Derbyshire NG10

-A modest red brick church of 1930, made noteworthy by a dramatic reordering of 1995, with curved sanctuary dais, axially placed font with sunken pool and artworks of a high order.
+One of a number of interwar churches in the midlands and northwest by J.S.
+Brocklesby, this is a lancet Gothic design in brick, less architecturally ambitious than some of his later churches.
+It was made more noteworthy by a dramatic reordering of 1995, with curved sanctuary dais, axially placed font with sunken pool and furnishings of a high order.

 In 1973-4 a narthex addition was built at the west end of the church.
 At the same time alterations were made to the presbytery and sacristies, and a parish hall built at the rear.
 The architects for this work were Reynolds & Scott.
 In 1995 a major reordering of the interior was carried out under the direction of Tim Gough of Austin Winkley Associates (contractors Baggeley and Jenkins of Mansfield).